Arachne: Search Based Repair of Deep Neural Networks: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) have been rapidly being adopted in many application areas~\cite{LeCun2015ef}, ranging from image recognition~\cite{ Krizhevsky2017aa,Szegedy2015pt}, speech recognition~\cite{6296526}, machine translation~\cite{Jean2015aa,Sutskever:2014aa}, to safety critical domains such as autonomous driving~\cite{chen2015deepdriving,Chen2017aa} and medical imaging~\cite{Litjens2017rt}.
-With the widening application areas, there has been a growing concern that these DNNs should be \emph{tested}, both in isolation and as a part of larger systems, to ensure dependable performance.
+Deep Neural Networks (DNNs) are rapidly being adopted in many application areas~\cite{LeCun2015ef}, ranging from image recognition~\cite{ Krizhevsky2017aa,Szegedy2015pt}, speech recognition~\cite{6296526}, machine translation~\cite{Jean2015aa,Sutskever:2014aa}, to safety-critical domains such as autonomous driving~\cite{chen2015deepdriving,Chen2017aa} and medical imaging~\cite{Litjens2017rt}.
+As the application areas expand, there has been a growing concern that these DNNs should be \emph{tested}, both in isolation and as a part of larger systems, to ensure dependable performance.
 The need for testing resulted in two major classes of techniques.
 First, to evaluate sets of test inputs, many test adequacy criteria have recently been proposed~\cite{Pei2017qy,Tian2018aa,Kim2019aa}.
-Second, ways to synthesise new inputs by applying small perturbations (such as emulation of different lighting or weather conditions) to given inputs have been introduced~\cite{Ma2018aa,Zhang2018aa}.
-Newly synthesised inputs can not only improve the proposed test adequacy due to the increased input diversity, but also actually reveal unexpected behaviour of DNNs under test.
+Second, ways to synthesise new inputs by applying small perturbations to given inputs (such as emulation of different lighting or weather conditions) have been introduced~\cite{Ma2018aa,Zhang2018aa,Kang2020aa}.
+Newly synthesised inputs not only increase input diversity, but also can reveal unexpected behaviour of DNNs under test.

-Compared to the traditional software developed by human engineers, however, the stages after the detection of unexpected behaviour remain relatively unexplored for DNNs.
-This is due to the major difference between the way DNNs and code are developed: one is trained by algorithms based on training data, while the other is written by human engineers based on specifications.
-Consequently, existing efforts to \emph{repair} the unexpected behaviour mostly focus on how to efficiently and effectively retrain the DNNs.
-For example, Ma et al.~ \cite{Ma2018gf} try to identify the features that are the most responsible for the unexpected behaviour, and synthesise inputs for retraining based on their relevance to these features.
+Compared to traditional software developed by human engineers, however, the stages after the detection of unexpected behaviour remain relatively unexplored for DNNs.
+This is due to the major difference between the way DNNs and code are developed: one is trained based on data, while the other is written by human engineers based on specifications.
+Consequently, existing efforts to \emph{repair} the unexpected behaviour tend to heavily rely on retraining~\cite{Ma2018gf}.
+However, the use of retraining as a means to repair a DNN has a couple of weaknesses.
+First, since retraining uses the overall accuracy of a DNN to assess the quality of a repair, it may not remove the unexpected behaviour even if retraining increases overall accuracy.
+Apricot, a state-of-the-art DNN repair technique~\cite{Zhang2019aa}, fixes DNNs iteratively by incorporating training into its repairing process.
+As Apricot also aims to increase general accuracy, it is not geared towards removing unexpected behaviour and may have difficulty removing a specific misclassification pair.
+Second, systematic retraining can be computationally expensive.
+In the case of Apricot, there is a training loop within the repairing process, which causes Apricot to take multiple hours repairing DNNs.